typemeta/funcj/parser/readme.md

 * Thread-safe due to immutable parsers and inputs.
 * Lightweight library with zero dependencies (aside from JUnit for the tests).
-* The framework computes first sets and follow sets, which are used to implements deterministic, top-down parsing.
+* The framework computes first sets and follow sets, which are then used to implements deterministic, top-down parsing.

 ## Parser Combinators